jengelhart0/csci3081_flashphoto/README.md

 this part of the Makefile.

-In addition to passing the libraries to link with, you will need to pass the library directory for GLUI so the linker knows where to look for libglui.a:
+In addition to passing the libraries to link with, you will need to pass the external library directory, so the linker knows where to look for libglui.a, libpng.a and libjpeg.a:

-    -L./ext/glui/lib
+    -L./ext/lib

+For this to work, you need to build not only the "all" target for libglui, libpng, and libjpeg, but also the "install" target, which will copy the libraries to ./ext/lib (remember that's where we said we wanted things to be installed in the configuration step).
+Something like:

+    $(MAKE) -C./ext/jpeg-9a all install

+will need to be included in the recipe for each external library target.

 ## Makefile target rules